Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

 \paragraph{Entropy (GE, LE)} \citet{Lu2022-yp} propose to select the prompt (finding the best ordering of few-shot demonstrations for in-context learning in their setup) using entropy-based metrics.
-While their proposed methods are intended specifically for in-context learning\footnote{They generate a probing set with demonstrations from the training set and use the probing set to find the best order}, they can be also applied for prompt selection in general.
+While their proposed methods are intended specifically for in-context learning, viewing prompts as texts of permutations of demonstrations\footnote{They generate a probing set with demonstrations from the training set and use the probing set to find the best order.}, we adopt the methods for our zero-shot setup of selecting among text template prompts and thus do not use an additional training set or construct a probing set.
 Global Entropy (GE) or Local Entropy (LE) shown in the second row of Table~\ref{tab:methods} are used to select a single prompt among the prompt candidates for the evaluation dataset.

 \paragraph{Minimum Description Length (MDL)} \citet{Wu2022-hr} propose to select the prompt (a permutation of few-shot demonstrations in their setup) that requires minimum codelength to compress and transmit testing label $y$ given the testing input $x$.
-With several assumptions and approximations, the equation boils down to finding different $t$ for each $x \in X$, $\argmin_t \text{H}(Y|x,t)$, performing instance-wise prompt selection.\footnote{As their original setup is few-shot in-context learning, they perform demonstration sampling as a set selection and then ranking of different permutations of the demonstrations.
-MDL described in our work explains only the method for the ranking part that we apply for prompt selection.}
+With several assumptions and approximations presented in Section 4.3 of the work of \citet{Wu2022-hr}, the equation boils down to finding different $t$ for each $x \in X$, $\argmin_t \text{H}(Y|x,t)$, performing instance-wise prompt selection.
+As their original setup for prompt selection is few-shot learning, they perform demonstration sampling as a set selection and then rank the texts of different permutations of the demonstrations.
+Here, we describe only the ranking part of their approach that we employ for our zero-shot learning setup.

 \paragraph{Zero-Label Prompt Selection (ZLP, ZPM, ZMV)} \citet{Liao2022-fe} propose to make a pseudo-label for each $x$ by ensembling the outputs for all prompts to make a score $s(x,y)$ for each $x$, and then choosing one prompt $t$ for the evaluation dataset whose cases of $\argmax_{y \in Y}p(y|x,t) = \argmax_{y \in Y}s(x,y)$ is the maximum.
-As shown in Table~\ref{tab:methods}, they propose three ways to calculate $s(x,y)$: using the ensemble of log-probability mean, probability mean, and majority vote, which we refer to as ZLP, ZPM, and ZMV, respectively.
+As shown in Table~\ref{tab:methods}, they propose three ways to calculate $s(x,y)$: using the ensemble of log-probability mean, probability mean, and majority vote.
+We refer to them as ZLP, ZPM, and ZMV, respectively.
+While the authors of the original work applied filtering of prompts, we observed from our preliminary experiments that filtering does not have a significant effect.